addcarwidgets logoAdd Car Widgets

 Shipping today: Aston Martin — DBX S, DB12, and Vanquish, with new US, UK, and Canada orders getting it from the factory and existing cars on the current-generation infotainment picking it up via a dealership software update.

 Confirmed by Apple in May 2026: Hyundai, Kia, and Genesis.
-Reporting points to the Hyundai Ioniq 3 as the first mainstream Ultra car, expected in the second half of 2026 — which would move Ultra from six-figure exotics to a compact EV in one step.
+Reporting points to the first mainstream Hyundai-group model as the debut non-luxury Ultra car, expected in the second half of 2026 — which would move Ultra from six-figure exotics to a mass-market car in one step.
+For the full brand-by-brand breakdown, see our list of every car with CarPlay Ultra.
+If your car is on it, our step-by-step on getting Apple CarPlay Ultra covers checking support, ordering, and turning it on.

 What you need to run it